ZCHAnalytics/azure-database-migration/6_microsoft_entra_dir_integration.md

 ### 1.4.
 Connection was set up successfully:
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/51d5ddbb-0069-4ae5-956c-b265a88f5f9f)

-## 2. We create DB Reader User with read-only privileges nd test their access 📗
+## 2. We create DB Reader User with read-only privileges and test their access 📗
 ### 2.1.
 In the Azure Portal, we generate a new user account with reading rights:
 ![image](https://github.com/ZCHAnalytics/azure-database-migration319/assets/146954022/fcb55e68-9ca3-492c-b3b5-17315e4373c2)